Career Anchors: A Simple Introduction and Activity

 Career Anchors are the characteristics of a role, job or career that individuals are drawn to.
-They usually align with an individual’s underlying perception of their talents and skills, motives and needs and attitudes and values.Summary by The World of Work Project
+They usually align with an individual’s underlying perception of their talents and skills, motives and needs and attitudes and values.
+A career anchors activity can help individuals discover their anchors.

 By developing a better understanding of what our underlying career anchors are, we’ll make more informed and better long term decisions at key points in our careers.
 Similarly, as a leader or coach, understanding the career anchors of those we work with can help us provide them with better guidance

-- Review the statements and identify the three that you agree with most.
+Review the statements and identify the three that you agree with most.
 Add an additional 4 points to each of these statements.

-- Transfer the scores for each of the statements to the scoring template, which groups the scores into eight, predetermined “Career Anchor” categories.
+Transfer the scores for each of the statements to the scoring template, which groups the scores into eight, predetermined “Career Anchor” categories.

 The Eight Career Anchors